Nuisance abatement: Connecticut

 The State of Connecticut features a specialized unit in the Asset Forfeiture Bureau of the Office of the Chief State's Attorney.
 Their Nuisance Abatement program combines civil remedies and innovative problem solving with traditional policing and criminal prosecution to address the quality of life in communities throughout Connecticut.
-In Norwalk, Connecticut the law was utilized to close four venues several years earlier as it was adopted at the local level.
-Presently, additional cities do not enforce this standard and there has not been any evidence that criminal acts did not transform themselves to bypass this law enforcement method.

 Denver, Colorado

-The city best known for being the first to implement the Wheel clamp expanded its towing ventures with the "Public Nuisance Abatement Ordinance."
-This Ordinance authorizes police officers to confiscate physical property and generated $2.4 million in 2016.
-The vast majority of "offenders" were found innocent.
+Denver, best known for being the first to implement the wheel clamp, expanded its towing ventures with the Public Nuisance Abatement Ordinance.
+This ordinance authorizes police officers to immediately confiscate physical property involved in any alleged crime, then gives the alleged perpetrator the ability to sign a civil stipulation and pay a fine in order to get their vehicle back within a month, rather than the 6–12 months spent waiting for their possible criminal trial.
+An investigation in 2017 by Denver's KDVR News suggested that the ordinance had primarily been a money grab by the city, with 1,821 alleged perpetrators having paid Denver $2.4 million to expedite the return of their confiscated vehicles in 2016, though only five of them were ever found guilty of an actual crime; the Denver City Attorney rebutted that the then-20-year-old ordinance was an effective tool for nuisance abatement.

 Gainesville, Florida

 The Gainesville, Florida program centers around an administrative board that can impose fines and other non-criminal penalties on property owners for the activities that occur on their property which constitute a public nuisance.
 Violations of the Nuisance Abatement Ordinance are not criminal, and will not result in arrests, but are an addition to the criminal actions that will be taken.